 Entrepreneurs: Mark Burginger

 Qubits is a new construction toy for kids.
 Recommended for ages 4 to 16, even adults could have fun with these new shapes.
-Created by an independent inventor, Qubits encourage exploration in engineering, architecture, geometry and design.
+Qubits helps to understand and encourage exploration in architecture, design, engineering, and geometry.

 |$125,000 for 10%||NO DEAL||NO SHARK|